 Through a mixture of theory and practical course work, learn to:

-Apply programming languages for network automation
+Apply coding languages for software defined and programmable network automation

 Develop specialist skills to gain an advantage in the job market